 A sustainable charity-led development of 62 almshouses, 22,500sqm of flexible workspace incorporating 950sqm of landscaped gardens.

-Fathom is working with Southwark Charities to create a highly sustainable development of 62 almshouses for local elderly residents in need, along with community uses, 22,500sqm of flexible workspace and 950sqm of landscaped gardens.
+Fathom is working with Southwark Charities to create a highly sustainable mixed use development in Blackfriars, comprising 62 contemporary almshouses for local elderly residents in need and 22,500sqm of flexible workspace, supported by community uses and public landscaped gardens.

 Chris Wilson, CEO/Clerk to the Trustees, Southwark Charities

 Designs for create a highly sustainable development inspired by the historic use of Blackfriars as tenter grounds.
 Richly detailed terracotta façades reference the 18th century textile process of dyed fabric being stretched and pinned outside to dry, conceived as pinned fabric between tenterhooks, articulated with pleating, gathering and softly curved corners.

 Workspace occupiers benefit from bike storage, showers and changing areas to encourage cycling as a primary means of commuting.
 At ground level, a three-storey glazed entrance activates Blackfriars Road, along with a new premises for much-loved neighbourhood pub, the Prince William Henry.

 A new East-West pedestrian route links Blackfriars Road to the gardens, named ‘Edwards’ Walk’ in recognition of the philanthropist who established the original almshouses on the site, Edward Edwards.

 The development is designed with Passivhaus-standard insulation and air tightness to prevent overheating, measures to harness excess heat from the offices to provide hot water for the homes and the use of air source heat pumps to remove all fossil fuel connections.

 Connections with nature are introduced across the site, with productive gardens and social landscaped spaces at roof and street levels.